bhushandeepak2001/FarmAssist/readme.md

-# 🌱 ProGro – Crop & Fertilizer Recommendation System
+# 🌱 FarmAssist – Crop & Fertilizer Recommendation System

-ProGro is a web-based system that helps farmers make better agricultural decisions by predicting the most suitable **crops** and recommending the best **fertilizers**.
+FarmAssist is a web-based system that helps farmers make better agricultural decisions by predicting the most suitable **crops** and recommending the best **fertilizers**.
 The system is built using **Logistic Regression models** trained on agricultural datasets and presented through a web interface with multiple HTML templates.

 ---